stevegrunwell/stevegrunwell-com-legacy/README.md

 * Cache as much as possible
 * Move things like the Google Analytics profile ID to a site options page
 * Dedicated page template for code demonstrations/proofs of concept
+* Replace Contact Form 7 with Gravity Forms
+* Do away with the Custom Permalinks plugin